 Bahareh Ertezaei completed her MS Degree in May 2017.
 Prior to joining the university of Toledo, she completed her BS in Electrical engineering in Iran.
 Her MS research was focused on real-time stormwater sensors and big data processing and analysis.
 She also also worked on storm water modeling using EPA’s stormwater management model (SWMM).

 Sai Kameshwar Nittala served as a graduate assistant for Dr. Gruden’s Stormwater Management research group in 2016.
-He is pursuing his Masters Degree in the field of Electrical Engineering at the University of Toledo and has obtained his Bachelor of Technology degree from Jawaharlal Nehru Technological University, India.
-His work involves running controlled simulations and modeling of sites in PCSWMM to ascertain and correlate the results obtained.
+He completed his Masters Degree in the field of Electrical Engineering at the University of Toledo in 2018 and has obtained his Bachelor of Technology degree from Jawaharlal Nehru Technological University, India.
+His research in Dr. Gruden’s lab involved running controlled simulations and modeling of sites in PCSWMM to ascertain and correlate the results obtained.

-Cordaro L. Murry-Howard is a senior at the University of Toledo.
-He is studying chemical and environmental engineering.
-He is involved with many different organizations on campus.
-He is currently the treasurer for Triangle Fraternity and the section leader for the piccolos in the Rocket Marching Band.
+Cordaro L. Murry-Howard graduated with a BS in Chemical Engineering from the University of Toledo in December 2018.
+He was involved with many different organizations on campus including Triangle Fraternity and the Rocket Marching Band.
 He hopes to work with oil refining, bio-fuels, or water quality after he graduates from UT.
 During Summer 2016, he worked on laboratory experiments related to nutrient removal in engineered media.

 Rahul Yarlagadda was a research assistant for Dr. Gruden’s stormwater management research group.
 His duties included modeling of green infrastructure and its performance analysis in EPA’s stormwater management model (SWMM).
 He completed his Masters in Mechanical Engineering at the University of Toledo in 2015.
 Previously, he received his Bachelor of Technology degree in Mechanical engineering from K L University, India.